5 Ways to Improve Your Short Game Golf

 A blade putter typically needs an arc stroke that brings the club back to the inside before returning the face to square.
 A mallet putter needs a path that moves along a straight line from the ball.

 If you are having trouble finding consistency on the green, chances are you are using the wrong stroke with the wrong putter.
-So take time during your practice sessions with the correct takeaway with the right putter to dial-in the proper speed control.

 Short Game Golf FAQs